chaoflow/nixos-configurations/README.rst

 nice to have
 ^^^^^^^^^^^^
+- get pm-suspend-hybrid to work, I think it does hibernate but then only suspends.
+Good if you forget that your laptop is in suspend for a couple of days.
+On the other hand, hibernate and resume from it is fast enough. so basically no need for suspend.
+- pm-powersave true|false support?
+- package qbittorrent
+- how could profiles be tested? including then packaged vim plugins, zc.buildouts depending on them, ...
+Would be great to build a new profile and automatically test it
+- can system profiles be labelled so they show up more meaningful in grub?
 - mutt colors
 - wicd
 - replace rsyslog with something that buffers and only rarely writes to disk